 Update 1.2 (Archiving, Simultaneous timers, New time formatting options) | 24 Oct, ’16

 Lukas is currently busy working on Timelines 2.0, which will reimagine what Timelines can do as a personal time tracking tool.
 It will be able to track certain things, such as Health Workouts, without manual input.
 There will also be an iPad version, syncing, and a new interactive bar chart, as well as a ton of smaller refinements and improvements.
-While plans can sometimes change, this version is planned to be ready before summer of 2019.
+While plans can sometimes change, this version is planned to be ready in the fall of 2019.
+Existing customers will get this update free of charge.